microsoft/onnxruntime/docs/performance/model-optimizations/quantization.md

 We provide two end-to end examples: [Yolo V3](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/quantization/object_detection/trt/yolov3) and [resnet50](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/quantization/image_classification/trt/resnet50).

-## Quantization to Int4/UInt4
+## Quantize to Int4/UInt4

 ONNX Runtime can quantize certain operators in a model to 4 bit integer types.
-Weight only quantizaiton is applied to the operators.
+Block-wise weight-only quantizaiton is applied to the operators.
 The supported op types are:
 - [MatMul](https://github.com/onnx/onnx/blob/main/docs/Operators.md#matmul):
   - The node is quantized only if the input `B` is constant
   - support QOperator or QDQ format.